 Return pan used to cook chicken to medium heat.

-Season with ¼ tsp. salt and stir in shredded chicken and ¼ the cheese (reserve remaining for topping enchiladas).
-Set aside and cool 2-3 minutes.
+Stir in shredded chicken and ¼ the cheese (reserve remaining for topping enchiladas).
+Let cool, 2-3 minutes.

 Form the Enchiladas